If you enjoy this post, please retweet it.

 Designer 2: “Holy crap!
 That’s maddening!
 Players will be soooo frustrated.”

-Designer 1: “And don’t forget, RPGs are balanced under the assumption that things like this will occasionally happen, so even when they get it, the mechanical benefit is illusory.
+Designer 1: “And don’t forget, RPGs are balanced under the assumption that things like this will occasionally happen, so even when they get the critical hit, the mechanical benefit is illusory.
 This is just a way to dangle a carrot of being able to do cool things, then snatching it from them.
-It’s all about that frustration them.
+It’s all about generating that frustration.
 Why?
 Because it’s what they deserve.”

 Designer 2: “You are a god of game design!”